Chapter 2: Radio Transmission¶

 One of the most important consequences of these factors is that the transmitter must receive feedback from every receiver to judge how to best utilize the wireless medium on their behalf.
 3GPP specifies a Channel Quality Indicator (CQI) for this purpose, where in practice the receiver sends a CQI status report to the base station periodically (e.g., every millisecond in LTE).
 These CQI messages report the observed signal-to-noise ratio, which impacts the receiver’s ability to recover the data bits.
 The base station then uses this information to adapt how it allocates the available radio spectrum to the subscribers it is serving, as well as which coding and modulation scheme to employ.
 All of these decisions are made by the scheduler.

 How the scheduler does its job is one of the most important properties of each generation of the cellular network, which in turn depends on the multiplexing mechanism.
 For example, 2G used Time Division Multiple Access (TDMA) and 3G used Code Division Multiple Access (CDMA).
-It is also a major differentiator for 4G and 5G, completing the transition from the cellular network being fundamentally circuit-switched to fundamentally packet-switched.
-The following two sections describe each, in turn.
+How data is multiplexed is also a major differentiator for 4G and 5G, completing the transition from the cellular network being fundamentally circuit-switched to fundamentally packet-switched.

-The state-of-the-art in multiplexing 4G cellular networks is called Orthogonal Frequency-Division Multiple Access (OFDMA).
-The idea is to multiplex data over a set of 12 orthogonal subcarrier frequencies, each of which is modulated independently.
+The 4G approach to multiplexing downstream transmissions is called Orthogonal Frequency-Division Multiple Access (OFDMA), a specific application of OFDM that multiplexes data over a set of 12 orthogonal subcarrier frequencies, each of which is modulated independently.
 The “Multiple Access” in OFDMA implies that data can simultaneously be sent on behalf of multiple users, each on a different subcarrier frequency and for a different duration of time.
-The subbands are narrow (e.g., 15kHz), but the coding of user data into OFDMA symbols is designed to minimize the risk of data loss due to interference between adjacent bands.
+The subbands are narrow (e.g., 15 kHz), but the coding of user data into OFDMA symbols is designed to minimize the risk of data loss due to interference between adjacent bands.

-The use of OFDMA naturally leads to conceptualizing the radio spectrum as a two-dimensional resource, as shown in Figure 4.
-The minimal schedulable unit, called a Resource Element (RE), corresponds to a 15kHz-wide band around one subcarrier frequency and the time it takes to transmit one OFDMA symbol.
-The number of bits that can be encoded in each symbol depends on the modulation rate, so for example using Quadrature Amplitude Modulation (QAM), 16-QAM yields 4 bits per symbol and 64-QAM yields 6 bits per symbol
+The use of OFDMA naturally leads to conceptualizing the radio spectrum as a 2-D resource, as shown in Figure 4.
+The minimal schedulable unit, called a Resource Element (RE), corresponds to a 15-kHz band around one subcarrier frequency and the time it takes to transmit one OFDMA symbol.
+The number of bits that can be encoded in each symbol depends on the modulation rate, so for example using Quadrature Amplitude Modulation (QAM), 16-QAM yields 4 bits per symbol and 64-QAM yields 6 bits per symbol.

 Note that OFDMA is not a coding/modulation algorithm, but instead provides a framework for selecting a specific coding and modulator for each subcarrier frequency.
 QAM is one common example modulator.
 It is the scheduler’s responsibility to select the modulation to use for each PRB, based on the CQI feedback it has received.
 The scheduler also selects the coding on a per-PRB basis, for example, by how it sets the parameters to the turbo code algorithm.